paoli-lab/IGUA-df/README.md

 ### 🫧 Clustering

-By default, HTGCF will use **complete** linkage clustering and a relative distance threshold of `0.5`, which corresponds to clusters inside a GCF having at most 50% of estimated difference at the amino-acid level.
+By default, IGUA will use **complete** linkage clustering and a relative distance threshold of `0.5`, which corresponds to clusters inside a GCF having at most 50% of estimated difference at the amino-acid level.
 These two options can be changed with the `--clustering-method` and `--clustering-distance` flags.